 So, why are you telling me about DMARC?

-Here’s why.
-Visit the following page and enter your company’s url: www.mxtoolbox.com (as an aside, MX Toolbox is a handy tool for discovering certain high-level, publicly available insights about a domain, its web presence and email services, but we’ll focus only on DMARC today).
+As an aside, MX Toolbox is a handy site for discovering certain high-level, publicly available insights about a domain, its web presence and email services, but we’ll focus only on DMARC today.

 …it means someone has thoughtfully set up your organization’s email.
 Optimal email security doesn’t happen by itself, unfortunately.